WEN3141/EnglishHomework/README.md

 external web site: [external web site](https://when.zone/)

-a code block with syntax highlighting for the programming language being used.
+a code block with syntax highlighting for the programming language being used:

 ```C++
 bool hasAlternatingBits(int n) {